longevity

 From IndieWeb

-Longevity is the goal of keeping your data as future-friendly and future-proof as possible; it is one of the indieweb principles.
+Longevity is the goal of keeping your online presence, data, and code as future-friendly and future-proof as possible; it is one of the indieweb principles.

-If human society is able to preserve ancient papyrus, Victorian photographs and dinosaur bones, we should be able to build web technology that doesn't require us to destroy everything we've done every few years in the name of progress.
+If human society is able to preserve ancient papyrus, Victorian photographs, and dinosaur bones, we should be able to build durable and resilient web technology that doesn't require us to destroy everything we've done every few years in the name of progress.

 Articles and talks